tim-lebedkov/exe-proxy/README.md

 the executable and the extension .js and executes it using the Duktape library (https://duktape.org/).
 In the JavaScript code are also defined:
   - os.totalmem() - total physical system memory in bytes
+  - process.argv - executable parameters as an array of strings.
+The value at the index 0 is the name of the executable used on the command line.
   - process.argv0 - executable name including path
   - child_process.execSync(command) - executes a program and returns the exit code
   - process.exit(ec) - exits the program with the specified exit code